anderslemke/anderslemke.github.com/_posts/2012-06-08-show-what-is-not-deployed-yet.md

 (Remember to change the stuff in the brackets.)

-You then get i nice view that shows exactly what you need:
+You then get a nice view that shows exactly what you need:

 ![Compare view on Github](/assets/images/compare_view_on_github.png)